HaenschenSTK/stk-wr-replays/Readme.md

 The tables below were generated from the world record replay files.

-Last Updated: November 10, 2025
+Last Updated: December  1, 2025

 ### Normal Direction